thepoly/docs/Style Guide.md

 #### punctuation
 Use the **oxford comma**.

 When pluralizing an acronym, do not use an apostrophe.
-Similarly, you do not need an apotrophe for references to a **decade**.
+Similarly, you do not need an apotrophe for references to a [decade](#decade).
 >Wrong: TA's in the ’80's
 >Right: TAs in the ’80s